jeremyf/hydramata-works/README.md

 * In Memory
 * Rendering/Output Buffer

+## Project Homepage

+Are you looking for Demos and High Level Documentation?
+Take a look at the [Project Homepage](https://jeremyf.github.io/hydramata-works).

+Are you looking for the Code and how to Get Started?
+Then **this is the right place**.

 ## Getting Started

 Presently Hydramata::Works is a work in progress, and very much not ready for production usage.